UMass-RC/unity-docs/docs/Software & Tools/ColabFold.md

 #### Notes:
 * `<path to directory containing MSAs>` is the same as `<path to the output directory>` used with the `colabfold_search` command.
 * `<path to output directory>` is the full path to an existing directory used to store the results.
-* Predictions on proteins longer than 1000bp should be run on a GPU node with at least 40GB VRAM.
-* Predictions can be expedited on a large set of input protein sequences by submitting the batch script as an array job.

 # Full list of parameters for colabfold_search and colabfold_batch